The UK’s Prime Minister Boris Johnson recently announced that it is vital everyone “stays at home” to help limit the spread of coronavirus in the UK.

 - Post Offices

-So unless your business specialises in selling any of the products mentioned above, you’ll have to shut up shop and focus on online orders (where possible) instead.
+So unless your business specializes in selling any of the products mentioned above, you’ll have to shut up shop and focus on online orders (where possible) instead.

 4. What’s happening with Amazon FBA?